Dr. Dimitris Tsoukalas, MD

 Autoimmune diseases occur when our body attacks and destroys its own cells and organs.
 One out of ten citizens in the European Union suffers from an autoimmune disease.

 Today they constitute the main cause of chronic diseases and affect the health of more people than cardiac diseases or cancer.

-According to the American Association of Autoimmune Diseases fifty million Americans, one out of five, suffer from an autoimmune disease and the numbers seem to be similar for the European population.
+American Association of Autoimmune Related Diseases (AARDA) data indicate that fifty million Americans, 1 out of 5, suffer from an autoimmune disease and the numbers seem to be similar for the European population.

 Diseases such as:

 - Rheumatoid arthritis

 - Hashimoto's thyroiditis